RosalindHook/assignment3_SQL/README.md

   1. Adding a column for book availability to the 'books' table (initial default set as TRUE - in stock);
   2. Adding a column showing whether a book has been returned to the 'borrowed_books' table (initial default set as FALSE - not returned);
-  3. Adding more data to borrowed_books table to include books that were borrowed but are now returned.
+  3. Adding more data to borrowed_books table to include books that were borrowed but are now returned;
-  4. Following i - iii above, updating 'in_stock' column of 'books' table to show whether books are available
+  4. Following i - iii above, updating 'in_stock' column of 'books' table to show whether books are available;
   5. Adding a column to track the number of books borrowed by each wizard to the 'wizards' table;
   6. Updating the 'books borrowed' column to show how many books have been borrowed by each wizard;
   7. Adding a new table (table vii) called overdue_books which includes a fine_amount column;
-  8. Populating the over_due books column with information about ALL books that have ever been overdue (including those that went overdue but are now returned)
+  8. Populating the over_due books column with information about ALL books that have ever been overdue (including those that went overdue but are now returned);
-  9. Adding a new table (table viii) book_value.
+  9. Adding a new table (table viii) book_value; and
   10. Populating the book_value table with the replacement_cost of books, using the book_id as a FK linked to the 'books' table.

 * These modified tables enable new scenarios and queries to be made, including DELETE.
 Again, these all relate to the overarching scenario of being a librarian in a magic library.